Microplastics have been characterized in Phase 1 sediment and mussels. Analysis of Phase 2 samples is ongoing.

 - Atmospheric particle shedding (e.g., fibres from textiles)

 FACT: Washing synthetic clothing is thought to contribute large quantities of plastic fibers to the marine environment.
 A single washing cycle can release up to 700,000 microfibers.2

 Are they a problem?

 Microplastics are found globally in the marine environment at all depths, in coastal areas and remote locations such as Arctic sea ice.
 Microplastics can float in the water column, settle into marine sediments, or be consumed by organisms and enter the marine food web.
-In British Columbia, a recent study showed that microplastic levels can reach up to 9,200 particles/m3 in seawater.4
+In British Columbia, one study showed that microplastic levels can reach up to 9,200 particles/m3 in seawater from the NE Pacific.4

 Some effects of microplastics on marine organisms include nutritional stress, digestive system blockage, and entanglement.
 Microplastics can transport plastic-derived chemicals long distances.
 Contaminants already present in the marine environment can also bind to these matrices.
 Once ingested, plastic particles can release these chemicals into the organism with the potential to cause adverse toxicological effects.

 Several studies have highlighted the presence of microplastics in seafood; however, few studies have fully investigated the potential effects of microplastics on human health.
 One study in Europe showed that a consumer can ingest up to 11,000 microplastics per year based on shellfish consumption alone.
 5